-What fun to find that the Gastronomica Reader , which includes my long article about Diana Kennedy and Mexican organic farming, is on a book list run by an Estonian webrarian!
+What fun to find that the Gastronomica Reader , which includes my long article about Diana Kennedy and Mexican organic farming, is on a book list run by an Estonian web-librarian!

 P.S.
-If you’ve used Wikipedia, consider making a donation.
-What would we do without it?
+If you’ve ever used Wikipedia, consider making a donation.
+Wikipedians are volunteers.
+Donations support the infrastructure and service costs.

 “Every creative artist is a unique individual who has (her) his feet firmly planted in mid-air.
 He uses all his negative energies — tensions, anxieties and other vulnerabilities — and transforms them into rich reservoirs of positive forces, from which (her) his art emerges carrying with it the mystery and wonder of the unknown.”
 Michael Ponce de Leon

 Who is Michael Ponce de Leon, I wondered, as I copied this quotation from an exhibition of Jung’s metaphysical work The Red Book at the Library of Congress, Autumn 2010?
 Clearly an artist who understands process of transformation, consciousness and catalyst creation.

 1.0 linear ft. (partially microfilmed on 2 reels)

 Microfilmed portion must be consulted on microfilm.
 Use of unmicrofilmed portion requires an appointment and is limited to Washington, D.C. storage facility.Printmaker, cartoonist; New York, N.Y.
 Correspondence; sketchbooks; writings; photographs; drawings; exhibition catalogs and announcements; and clippings.